Operation Adopt | Tennessee pets are hosted at a five-star resort on nearly 10 acres in East Tennessee.

-By Appointment Only (at this time)
+By Appointment Only

 Operation Adopt utilizes a Structured Adoption Approach™ which consists of an application, a counseling session, having interaction with the animal on multiple occasions and conducting a home visit where the animal is observed again with family members – both human and animal.
 Landlord (if applicable) consent is also required to approve the size and type of animal and any required pet deposit must be paid to the landlord prior to placing the animal in the new home.
 Setting everyone up for success is the goal.

-At Operation Adopt, the health and wellbeing of our animals and the community are our top priorities.
+At Operation Adopt, the health and well being of our animals and the community are our top priorities.